artwang31/Brown-Datathon-2020/README.md

 # Brown-Datathon-2020

-Abstract:
+CHALLENGE:

-Analyzed a variety of travel and tourism data to make predictions on the potential impacts of the COVID-19 virus on foreign traveler arrivals to the United States and its possible effect on tourism revenue.
+Fidelity Investments is sponsoring a Corona Impact / Monitoring challenge in which participants look at travel data and make predictions on the potential impacts of the COVID-19 on tourist and traveler arrivals in the US.
+Participants are encouraged to consider both modeling and visualization projects.

 BROWN DATATHON 2020
 Team: Artemas Wang, Hariz Johnson, Manas Dresswala

-Purpose:
+PURPOSE:
 The goal of our data challenge was to look at travel data and make predictions on the potential impacts of the COVID-19 virus on tourist and traveler arrivals to the United States.

-Methodology:
+METHODOLOGY:
 We began by processing traveler and tourism data into the United States (US) with data gathered from a variety of US governmental websites for the years 1996 - 2019.
 To more accurately predict potential impacts of COVID-19 on US tourism, we modeled our assumptions on a previous pandemic that originated from Asia in 2003,